WHAT WE DO

 Ability Dogs is proud to continue a legacy of transformation that started decades ago, and we look forward to what the next 50 years will bring.

-What Our Service Dog Teams Are Saying
+What Our Training Teams Are Saying

 "The instructors and staff go out of their way to help you feel part of the family at Ability Dogs."